 Frequently Asked Questions

+Children and young people who are unable to live at home need stable and supportive families to care for them until they can safely return home.
 Foster carers are responsible for meeting the child’s daily care needs which can include taking them to appointments, supporting their education, working with their counsellors or other therapists, transporting them to spend time with their family, teaching them life skills and ensuring that all the child’s health and wellbeing needs are met.

 Foster carers also regularly attend meetings or home visits with the child’s care team.
 This ensures that everyone is kept up to date about the child’s needs and can work to achieve the desired goals for the child.

-Kinship carers are either related to a child, who are well-known to a child or a member of the child’s community.
+Kinship carers are either related to a child, who is well-known to a child or a member of the child’s community.
 This includes grandparents, aunts and uncles, older siblings, teachers, family friends and mentors.

 Foster carers receive an allowance which is a partial reimbursement towards the cost of providing care.
 This allowance is tax free and aims to cover things like clothes, food and educational needs for the child or young person.